thegetty/living-matter/content/about.md

 ## Copyright

-This publication was created using Quire™, a multiformat publishing tool from Getty.
+This publication was created using Quire™, a multiformat publishing tool owned by the J. Paul Getty Trust.

+© 2022 J. Paul Getty Trust<br />
-© 2022 J. Paul Getty Trust
+Text by Rachel Rivenc, Kendra Roth, and Timothy P. Whalen © 2022 J. Paul Getty Trust.
+All other text © the authors.

 {{< q-class "cc-icon" >}}
 <svg class="quire-copyright__icon">